Skincare ingredients to avoid when micro-needling!

 Apart from being scrupulous about hygiene before, during and after micro-needling, (see my needling protocol video here https://www.youtube.com/watch?v=0H4Vn_6yEg4), I'm ultra conservative about what and what NOT to put on the skin during while needling and recovery.

 I'll keep it really simple, whether I needle at .2mm or .5+, the only product I use on my face is high molecular weight hyaluronic acid.
 My favourite is Cos de BAHA Hyaluronic Acid.
-When nano needling or cosmetic needling (.3mm or lower) I'm happy to follow up with my favourite skincare to 'infuse' those great ingredients.
+When nano needling or cosmetic needling (.3mm or lower) I'm happy to follow up with my favorite skincare to 'infuse' those great ingredients.
 The ingredients I AVOID, however are on this list.

 After medical micro-needling (CIT) I have a protocol that I follow closely - those deeper channels create micro-wounds and they require special care during the healing process.
 Please be sure to view my protocols video here https://www.youtube.com/watch?v=WLUUEy1csGY

 Penn Smith Skincare is a participant in the Amazon Services LLC Associates Program, an affiliate program.
 Many links are affiliate links, meaning I am compensated when you shop through these at no extra fee to you.